FAQ: On-Demand Virtual Care

 • Microphone (most webcams already have microphone built in)

-After you set up an account, you will be able to use a simple online simulation to test your configuration and check if you are ready for a virtual consultation.
+After you register, you will be able to use a simple online simulation to test your configuration and check if you are ready for a virtual consultation.

 Prescription Policy